serde-rs/serde-rs.github.io/_src/data-model.md

 - **tuple_variant**
   - For example the `E::T` in `enum E { T(u8, u8) }`.
 - **map**
-  - A variably sized heterogeneous key-value pairing, for example `BTreeMap<K, V>`.
+  - A variably sized homogeneous key-value pairing, for example `BTreeMap<K, V>`.
 When serializing, the length may or may not be known before iterating through all the entries.
 When deserializing, the length is determined by looking at the serialized data.